 2. Milk-Bone Original Dog Treats Biscuits for Large Dogs

-These biscuits offer a familiar, crunchy texture that many large dogs find satisfying.
+These biscuits have a familiar, crunchy texture that large dogs often find satisfying.
 They're easy to handle, making them suitable for everyday rewards or as a quick snack during walks.
-The sturdy feel means they hold up well in treat jars, though they may break if tossed in a bag.
+The sturdy feel works well in treat jars, though they may break if tossed in a bag.

 What We Like: